AleeGlez/hyperblog/README.md

 # hyperblog
-Un blog para aprender git &amp; github
+A blog to learn how git & github with Platzi